Get your head around the Clearing options

 7. Have some constructive questions to ask them

 Clearing interviews are not just a chance for tutors to see if you are right for their university, but also for you to work out if they are the right choice for you.
-Do your research and try to avoid asking daft questions that are easily answered on their website, but equally if you do have niggling questions make sure you ask them.
+Do your research so you already know the basics that are easily answered on their website – this will give you more time to go over more complicated questions that aren't covered in FAQs.

 8. Ask for email confirmation